nicola/nicola.github.io/_posts/2015-09-07-versioning-poems.md

 ## Conclusion

-You can get very bizarre, the code does not need to work necessarely.
-In the case of my flowers, the final commit brings up a final working version of a [visualization of the poem](http://nicola.io/flowers-poem/) (See Figure 1).{% marginfigure '/assets/img/flowers.png' 'Figure 1: Detail of 9*19 Flowers poem' %}
+{% marginfigure '/assets/img/flowers.png' 'Figure 1: Detail of 9*19 Flowers poem' %}You can get very bizarre, the code does not need to work necessarely.
+In the case of my flowers, the final commit brings up a final working version of a [visualization of the poem](http://nicola.io/flowers-poem/) (See Figure 1).

 I challenge your engineering skills and creativity to surprise me with a poem of yours.